stealth/u2f/README.md

 Please note that 2FA tokens/mechanisms are of limited use to protect shell access, since there are many ways to plant 2FA-less backdoors once shell access has been gained by an attacker in the first place.
-Proper gateway and VPN setup is mandatory in order for 2FA to provide a real security benefit. __Also note that the FIDO U2F standard chose a NIST ECC curve (NIST P-256 aka `NID_X9_62_prime256v1`) for the crypto operations.__ Yes, thats the same NIST that apparently already backdoored other
+A Proper gateway and VPN setup is mandatory in order for 2FA to provide a real security benefit. __Also note that the FIDO U2F standard chose a NIST ECC curve (NIST P-256 aka `NID_X9_62_prime256v1`) for the crypto operations.__ Yes, thats the same NIST that apparently already backdoored other